 Beginner’s Guide to Herb Gardening

-Here is a simple checklist to start an herb garden:
+Here is a simple checklist to help you start an herb garden:

 Sunny location.
 The ideal site for an herb garden is a sunny spot with protection from prevailing breezes.
 Most aromatic herbs are Mediterranean in origin, so a site with 6 to 8 hours of sun is best.

 Well-drained, nutrient-rich soil.
-Herbs grow best in soil that is rich in organic matter and well drained.
+Herbs grow best in soil that is rich in organic matter and well-drained.
 Puddles of water should not remain after a rain.
 Add compost and well-rotted manure to the planting bed; this will ensure the soil is rich in nutrients as well as loose and well-draining.
-Use a potting soil for containers.
-If you are planting in ground that you suspect may not be nutrient rich, add a granular 10-10-10 organic fertilizer across the bed.
+Use potting soil for containers.
+If you are planting in soil that you suspect may not be nutrient-rich, add a granular 10-10-10 organic fertilizer across the bed.

 Plan before you plant.
 Draw a sketch of your garden before you plant.
 Use grid paper letting each grid represent a 6-inch or 1-foot square.
 Mark in paths.
-Be sure your herbs are easily accessible from paths—never more than arm’s length away, about 2 feet 6 inches.
+Be sure your herbs are easily accessible from paths and never more than arm’s length away, about 2 feet 6 inches to the center of the planting bed.
 You can plant herbs in straight rows or whimsical curvilinear ribbons; you can plant herbs alongside colorful annual flowers or perennials in existing flower beds.

 Perennial and annual herbs.
 Plant annual herbs such as basil and chives where they can be easily replaced each year.
 Plant perennial herbs such as rosemary and sage where they have room to grow for several years to come.
 One plant of each perennial or evergreen herb is enough for most family gardens.